 - Physical Touch

-Quote from book: “Psychologist William James said that possibly the greatest human need is the need to feel appreciated.”
+Quote: “Psychologist William James said that possibly the greatest human need is the need to feel appreciated.”

 For your fiancé(e): Write your own vows (have them framed) and read them off of a piece of paper, not your phone.

 For your guests: Give speeches at your ceremony and rehearsal dinner where you welcome and thank people for coming.
 Thank your bridal party and vendors for their hard work.
 Mention specific people by name, especially those that you recognize have words of affirmation as their love language.
 This is your Oscar speech: people will be honored to be mentioned.
 Everyone is there to see you, so even if you’re nervous about public speaking, know that these people all love you and that this is your moment.

 Words of Affirmation is my love language, so I have lots of ideas about how you can connect with people in your life who respond to this love language!